 Whilst an MBO provides an efficient means of exit for the existing owners, there are inherent risks associated with any MBO.
 We discuss two such associated risks below – the debt conundrum and pay-out risk.

 The debt conundrum

 Most MBO’s are partially financed by debt.
 Whilst debt is a popular financing mechanism given its tax deductible nature and since it is normally cheaper than equity, too much debt can be risky for the company’s financial health.
-The arrow below highlights the leverage risk of taking on too much debt (from left to right in increasing order of debt funding).

 On the left end of the scale is an MBO which is 100% equity funded.
 There is no leverage risk in this scenario (i.e. the risk of the company becoming insolvent due to its inability to meet debt service payments); however, the return that the shareholders will receive on the capital they have invested will be fairly low.
 On the right end of the scale, the MBO will be funded almost entirely by debt and a slither of equity from management.
 Whilst the returns for shareholders would be very high in this scenario, the leverage risk would be equally high too.
 Debt can be either secured (eg. secured against property, current assets) or unsecured (mezzanine debt, vendor loan notes etc).
 A higher amount of unsecured debt in the company is synonymous with higher leverage risk.
 Unsecured debt is not guaranteed by any physical assets in the company, and it usually carries a higher rate of interest.
 A larger proportion of higher interest bearing debt increases the risk that the company may be unable to meet its debt servicing obligations in the future.